AdobeDocs/express-add-on-apis/src/pages/api/classes/RectangleNode.md

 • `get` **bottomRightRadius**(): `number`

-The radius of the bottom right corner.
+The radius of the bottom right corner, or 0 if the corner is not rounded.

+**`Remarks`**

+The actual corner radius that is rendered is capped based on the size of the rectangle even if the radius value set here is higher.

 #### Returns

 `number`

 • `set` **bottomRightRadius**(`value`): `void`

-Set the radius of the bottom right corner.
-Must be at least 0.

-**`Remarks`**

-The actual corner radius that is rendered is capped based on the size of the rectangle even if the radius value set here is higher.

 #### Parameters